Table of Contents

 20. Boker Magnum Medic Rescue

 Finally, Magnum by Boker makes a simple yet effective rescue knife for cheap.
-Like pretty much all the others, it has a partially serrated blade, seat-belt cutter, and glass breaker.
+Like pretty much all the others, it has a partially serrated blade, seatbelt cutter, and glass breaker.

 The cool thing about this knife is that it comes in several different versions.
 There’s the EMS Rescue, Army Rescue, Medic Rescue, Fire Fighter Rescue, Law Enforcement Rescue, and Air Force Rescue.
-The only difference is color and medallion.
+The only difference is the color and medallion.

 FAQ:

-What knife do the Marines use?
+What Knife Do the Marines Use?

 Hi, my name is Taras Kulakov and I’m a knife enthusiast.
 I have been collecting knives for over 30 years and I’ve owned literally thousands of different models over that time.
 My goal with this site is to share some of what I’ve learned about knives.
 You can find more info about Taras Kulakov here.